what's in your attic or crawlspace?

 A standard and commonly seen vapor barrier is made of 6-mil poly plastic.
 This is the minimally accepted material allowed by codes such as the International Residential Code.
 This type of vapor barrier

-is used when a crawlspace does not have a side wall water penetration problem.
-Industry requirements for this type of installation are that the material must cover the entire crawlspace floor and that seams should overlap 12 inches.
+is used when an attic or crawlspace does not have a side wall water penetration problem.
+Industry requirements for this type of installation are that the material must cover the entire floor and that seams should overlap 12 inches.

 GreenPro Cleaning & Restoration takes it a step further.
 For crawlspaces with slopes, we pin the material with ground stakes to keep it in place.

-Understanding all of the problems that are occurring in your crawlspace is extremely important when recommending a vapor barrier that will last and perform as it should to provide the expected
+Understanding all of the problems that are occurring in your attic or crawlspace is extremely important when recommending a vapor barrier that will last and perform as it should to provide the expected

 results of a clean dry crawlspace.
 That's why our crawlspace specialists go in your crawlspace and check from corner to corner.
 We need to see what is going on to properly provide you the best, most cost-effective solution.